selimslab/selimslab.github.io/_NOTES/social-sciences/history/time-scale.md

 100 000 000 years for us is like one year to her.

-Then the Milky way galaxy is 136 years old, and Big Bang happened 138 years ago.
+Then the Milky Way is 136 years old,

+and Big Bang happened 138 years ago.

 ---